interkosmos/fortran-xlib/README.md

 # f03xlib
-An `iso_c_binding` interface to Xlib for Fortran 2003.
+An ISO C binding interface to Xlib for Fortran 2003/2008/2018.
 Currently, only a subset of Xlib is implemented.
 In order to work with XPM files, an interface to `libxpm` is provided by `xpm.f90`.

 ## Build
-You can use BSD make to compile everything.
+You can use BSD make (`bmake` on Linux) to compile everything.
 Build the Xlib interface with:
 ```
 $ make xlib
 ```